Louisville Premises Liability Lawyer

 - We make sure that every client receives personalized attention for their case.
 You will never be handed off to a paralegal or junior associate; our attorneys are directly, personally involved with your case.

-- We represent clients on a contingency fee basis — there are no upfront costs, our clients pay no legal fees unless we win their case.
+- We represent clients on a contingency fee basis; there are no upfront costs, and our clients pay no legal fees unless we win their case.

 Why do you need an attorney for your case?